-The HSCP has established a health and wellbeing 'champion' who contributes to discussions at a national level and we have appointed a dedicated Health and
+The HSCP has established a health and wellbeing 'champion' who contributes to discussions at a national level.

-Wellbeing Lead Officer for the wider partnership.
 A local Health and Wellbeing Group has been established to support the workforce across the partnership.
 The group is chaired by Head of Recovery and Intensive Services who also holds the national champion role.
 The group have put in place a wellbeing plan entitled 'You care....We care too.'
 The plan identifies four strategic objectives / outcomes and a supporting action plan: